rusili/AC-Android/lessons/layout-xml/README.md

 # Objectives

-- Learn how activity layouts are build in XML.
+- Learn how activity layouts are built in XML.
 - Practice positioning child views in both LinearLayout and RelativeLayouts.
 - Practice configuring XML attributes for common view widgets.
 - Learn how to make a Toast